oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-browse-your-sites-visitors/rule.md

 ---

-in the Chat section, with the Visitors activity, you can see is a real-time list of all the visitors currently on your website.
+in the Chat section, w​ith the Visitors activity, you can see is a real-time list of all the visitors currently on your website.
 It helps summarize all visitor information at a glance, including information about their browser, operating system, location, pages visited, and referral page.

 **Monitoring your website visitors **